adjust/dev-docs/docs/react-native/configuration/disable.md

 # Disable the SDK

 The Adjust SDK runs when your app is open by default.
-You can disable and re-enable the Adjust SDK to pause and resume measurement.
-When you disable the Adjust SDK, it doesn't send any data to the Adjust server.
+You can disable and re-enable the Adjust SDK to pause and resume recording.
+When you disable the Adjust SDK, it doesn't send any data to Adjust's servers.

 You can enable or disable the SDK at any time by calling the {code}`setEnabled` method with a **boolean** argument.